-Upon our arrival in Seoul, we’ll head directly out to South Korea’s second largest city, Busan, a vibrant port and home to the famous Busan International Film Festival.
+Our adventure begins in Busan, a vibrant port and home to the famous Busan International Film Festival.
 This is a coastal city blessed with some excellent beaches; it also has mountains, temples, and some of the tallest residential buildings in the world!
 You’ll discover the Gamcheon Cultural Village, which is where many South Koreans fled to during the Korean War.
 Then it’s back to downtown Busan to see the famous Jagalchi Fish Market…are you brave enough to try some of the seafood there?
 Oh, and did we mention the beach?
 Haeundae is the most famous beach in South Korea and possibly one of the busiest beaches in the world, attracting up to a million people on its busiest days, and you’ll get to be one of them!
 We’ll learn how to make kimchi and bibimbap at our very own cooking class.
 Those who want to can shop ‘til they drop at the Shinsegae Shopping Mall, or you can try out one of Korea’s largest spas at Spa Land.

 DAYS 6-7: GYEONGJU